Coloring Fabric Experiment

 Again, gouache isn’t colorfast and will bleed if you get it wet so be careful as you handle your embroidery.

-And Lastly, Coloring Fabric with FW Liquid Acrylic …
+FW Liquid Acrylic …

 It’s now time for FW liquid acrylic and I have both the original version and a Pearlescent version which has shimmery effects and is just gorgeous!
 I was super excited about coloring fabric with this because it being acrylic meant it would stand up quite well to the colorfast test!
 Yay!